Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 What we can learn from dogs - and why science is proving Hildegard von Bingen right

-Where dogs really come from · How they were revered in all cultures of the world · What science knows today about dogs and health · What Ezra, Bakku, Dixi and Minni teach us daily · And why Hildegard von Bingen was already right in the 12th century 🐾🧡
+Where dogs truly come from · How they were revered in cultures around the world · What science knows today about dogs and health · What Ezra, Bakku, Dixi, and Minni teach us daily · And why Hildegard of Bingen was already right in the 12th century 🐾🧡

-Hildegard von Bingen wrote about dogs in the 12th century.
-Not as a pet.
-Not as a useful animal.
+Hildegard of Bingen wrote about dogs in the 12th century.
+Not as pets.
+Not as useful animals.
 But like this:

-850 years later, a study by Uppsala University evaluated the health data of over 3.4 million people.
+850 years later, a study by Uppsala University analyzed health data from over 3.4 million people.
 The result:

 A study by Uppsala University observed over 3.4 million people for more than a decade.
-The result: During this period, dog owners died less frequently than people without dogs — the risk of dying during this period was 24 percent lower.
+The result: during this period, dog owners died less often than people without dogs — the risk of dying during this period was 24 percent lower.
 In other words: dogs prolong life.
-Measurable.
-Verifiable.
+Measurably.
+Verifiably.
 Across millions of people.
-And dog owners die less frequently from cardiovascular diseases.
+And dog owners die less often from cardiovascular diseases.

 Hildegard knew it.
 Science now confirms it.

-But between these two sentences lies the real thing — that which cannot be measured in studies.
-What dogs show us every day.
-What we can learn from them if we really look.
+But between these two sentences lies the real essence — that which cannot be measured in studies.
+What dogs show us daily.
+What we can learn from them if we truly observe.

 All dogs — from Ezra, the Labrador Retriever, to Minni, the small Entlebucher Mountain Dog — are descended from wolves.
-Genetically, dogs and wolves are still barely distinguishable from each other.
-15,000 to 40,000 years ago during the last ice age, when mammoths died and hunting became more difficult, the first wolves approached human campfires.
-Not because humans wanted it.
-But because the wolf wanted it.
+Genetically, dogs and wolves are still barely distinguishable today.
+15,000 to 40,000 years ago, during the last ice age when mammoths died out and hunting became more difficult, the first wolves approached human campfires.
+Not because humans wanted them to.
+But because the wolves wanted to.

-Researchers call it self-domestication (the development of a wild animal into a domestic animal by its own decision — not by human coercion).
-Those wolves that were less afraid of humans — that came closer, that used food scraps and animals in the pasture outside the huts, that also sought the warmth of the fire — survived better.
+Researchers call it self-domestication (the development of a wild animal into a domestic animal by its own decision — not by human compulsion).
+Those wolves that were less afraid of humans — that came closer, used food scraps and animals in the pasture outside the huts, and also sought the warmth of the fire — survived better.
 Their offspring were tamer.
 And after thousands of generations, the dog emerged from the wolf.

 It was not subjugation, so to speak.
-It was a decision.
-An evolutionary decision for proximity to humans.
+It was a choice.
+An evolutionary choice for proximity to humans.

-"The domestic dog stands in the no man's land between human and non-human — he is neither human nor animal."
+"The domestic dog stands in the no-man's land between human and non-human — it is neither human nor animal."

-Perhaps that is precisely his gift.
-He lives in both worlds.
-He reminds us of nature — and loves us nevertheless.
+Perhaps that is precisely their gift.
+They live in both worlds.
+They remind us of nature — and still love us.
 Or precisely because of that.

-What Hildegard felt, people all over the world have felt.
+What Hildegard sensed, people all over the world have sensed.
 For millennia.
 In almost all great cultures, the dog appears — not as an ordinary animal, but as a companion between worlds.

 Anubis — the god of the dead and the afterlife — had the head of a dog or jackal.
 He watched over the deceased.
 He weighed their hearts.
 He accompanied souls on their journey.
 The dog as guardian of the threshold between life and the Other.

 Artemis, Dionysus, Aphrodite — they all had dogs by their side.
-To the healer-god Asclepius (the Greek god of medicine), the dog was even considered a sacred animal — his temples were inhabited by dogs who were supposed to heal the sick by touching and licking them.
+To the healing god Asclepius (the Greek god of medicine), the dog was even considered a sacred animal — his temples were inhabited by dogs that were believed to heal the sick through touch and licking.
 And Odysseus — returned home after 20 years of wandering — was recognized by no one except his old dog Argos.
-He recognized him immediately.
+He recognized him instantly.
 So the story goes.

-The Aztec god Xolotl (pronounced: Sholottl) — depicted as a naked dog with wrinkles — was the companion of souls to the afterlife.
-He led the deceased through the underworld.
+The Aztec god Xolotl (pronounced: Sho-lotl) — depicted as a naked dog with wrinkles — was the companion of souls to the afterlife.
+He guided the deceased through the underworld.
 Without Xolotl, no soul could find its way.
 Aztecs and Mayans therefore buried their dead with dogs — so that they would not go alone.

-In the Chinese dynasties, a dog named Fo is reported — a deity in dog form, guardian of houses and protector of ancestral tombs.
-Buddha himself is said to have always been surrounded by small lion dogs that transformed into large lions when in danger.
-And in the Chinese zodiac, the dog stands for loyalty, honesty and perseverance.
+In the Chinese dynasties, a dog named Fo is reported — a deity in dog form, guardian of homes and protector of ancestral tombs.
+Buddha himself is said to have always been surrounded by small lion dogs that transformed into large lions when danger threatened.
+And in the Chinese zodiac, the dog stands for loyalty, honesty, and endurance.

 Japan — Hachiko

-Hachiko — an Akita dog from Tokyo — waited daily at the station for his owner's return for nine years after his death in 1925.
+Hachiko — an Akita dog from Tokyo — waited daily at the train station for nine years after his owner's death in 1925 for his return.
 Nine years.
 Until his own death.
-Today, a bronze statue of him stands in front of Shibuya station.
+Today, a bronze statue of him stands in front of Shibuya Station.
 The symbol of loyalty that needs no explanation.

 In almost all cultures — Egypt, Greece, Aztecs, Mayans, China, Japan — the dog is the companion at the border.
 The guardian of the threshold.
 The being that stands between worlds.

 Ezra sometimes stands at the edge of the garden.
-Stares into nothingness.
+Staring into nothing.
 Or into everything.
 I don't know.
 But I sometimes wonder what he sees or feels.

 Go out.
 Always.
 In any weather.

 Ezra wants to go out.
 Rain?
 No problem.
 Mud?
 Welcome.
 Cold?
 Even better.
-The colder the better.
+The colder, the more he likes it.

-And that means: I go out too.
+And that means: I also go out.
 Not because I always want to — but because he needs it.
-And because I'm always glad afterwards that I went.
+And because afterwards I am always glad I went.
 There is no bad weather — only unsuitable clothing.
-I always interpreted this sentence too much in terms of material.
-Now I omit the judgment.
+I always interpreted this saying too literally.
+Now I let go of judging.
 It is what it is.
 No emotion in the world can change the weather.
-Let go of thoughts about it.
-Or choose thoughts that put me in a better emotion, like: My complexion is replenished with fresh, fine moisture.
+Let go of the thoughts about it.
+Or choose thoughts that bring me into a better emotion like: My complexion is replenished with fresh, fine moisture.

 Dog owners, on average, take significantly more steps per day.
 They have lower blood pressure.
 Better heart values.
-And they are outside when others are inside.
+And they are outside when others are sitting indoors.

 Minni, however, has a different philosophy.
 Minni looks out the door in the rain.
 Turns around.
 Goes back inside.
 No pee.
 No walk.
 No interest.
-Grandma and grandpa always used to go out — that's how it's known.
+Grandma and grandpa always used to go out — that's how they knew it.
 But Minni is inspiring them right now.
-She shows them that you can just turn back in the rain.
+She shows them that you can simply turn back when it rains.
 That you can make life easier for yourself.
-That you can always change your mind.
-If the context changes, my feeling about it, it no longer feels right, then I can make a new choice.
-Not get stuck in something that used to be a real decision and focus and then just became habit or routine.
+That you can change your mind again and again.
+If the context changes, my feeling about it, if it no longer feels right, then I can make a new choice.
+Not get stuck on something that was once a real determination and focus and then just became habit or routine.

 Ezra sniffs the grass.
-Sucks on it.
+Licks it.
 Chooses carefully.
-He doesn't just take what he finds — he checks.
+He doesn't just take what he finds — he tests.
 He decides.
 He knows what he needs.

-This is a creature still close to nature.
-That still feels what is good for it.
-That doesn't think — but feels.
-We humans have forgotten that a little or are no longer so practiced.
+This is a being still close to nature.
+One that still feels what is good for it.
+One that doesn't think — but feels.
+We humans have somewhat forgotten this or are no longer as practiced.
 Dogs remind us that the earth gives us what we need — if we are attentive enough.

 Ezra doesn't think about yesterday.
-He doesn't think about swimming in the Url three days ago or in the sea yesterday.
-He doesn't think about the vet being tomorrow.
+He doesn't think about swimming in the Urk three days ago or in the sea yesterday.
+He doesn't think about the vet tomorrow.

 He thinks: Ball.
 Stream.
 Mom.
-Run with Andreas.
+Running with Andreas.
 Now.

-"The dog is a gentleman — I hope to go to his heaven, not to man's."
+"The dog is a gentleman; I hope to go to his heaven, not man's."

 — Mark Twain

-He meant this unburdenedness.
-This lightness.
-This ability to start anew every morning — without resentment, without worry, without the weight of yesterday.
+He meant that lightness.
+That ease.
+That ability to start anew every morning — without resentment, without worry, without the weight of yesterday.

-In his last years, Bakku walked slower through the village.
-He stretched first, stood briefly — and only then was he ready.
+Bakku walked slower through the village in his last years.
+He would stretch first, stand for a moment — and only then was he ready.
 Every meter still.
 Still himself.

 We thought: it's just old age.
 But Bakku showed us something deeper.
 That slower is not less.
 That different is not worse.
-That a body that needs more time is no less valuable.
+That a body that needs more time is not therefore less valuable.

 In a world that is getting faster and faster, this is a radical lesson.
 Not doing less because you have to — but being allowed to be different because you are.
 With dignity.
 With history.
-With all that you were and still are.
+With everything you were and still are.
 And in his last days, he also allowed himself to growl.
-He never showed boundaries, let himself be twisted every ear, dragged everywhere and cuddled through.
-Then came the "I don't like that now" phase.
+He had never shown boundaries, letting every ear be twisted, dragged everywhere, and cuddled through.
+Then came the "I-don't-like-that-anymore" phase.

 Minni says no. Clearly.
 Distinctly.
 Without apology.
 Rain?
 No. Snow?
 No. She turns around and goes back into the house.
 No justification.
 No bad conscience.

 How many of us could do that more often?
 Say no without having to explain it.
 Show boundaries without apologizing.
-Take your own body seriously — just as Minni does, quite naturally, every rainy day anew.
+Take our own body seriously — just like Minni does, completely naturally, every rainy day anew.
 And you don't have to accept everything.
 Not every treat tastes good.
-Don't swallow it out of gratitude - SPIT IT OUT, please.
+Don't swallow out of gratitude - SPIT IT OUT please.
 Turn away.
-Leave it lying next to you forever.
+Leave it lying next to you until doomsday.
 Until it's put away.
-Don't be manipulative.
+Don't be manipulated.
 My taste.
 My decision.

 Dixi limped.
 All day long.
 On the same side where my brother broke his leg — it started on the same day.
-While he was on a skiing trip.
+While he was on a ski trip.

-Science says: coincidence.
+Natural science says: coincidence.
 Perhaps.
-But perhaps this phenomenon simply doesn't belong to natural science yet.
+But perhaps this phenomenon simply doesn't yet belong to natural science.
 Not yet.

 Dogs sense earthquakes before humans measure them.
 They smell diseases that no device detects.
 They notice when someone is sad — even without words.

-We stick to science — because it guides us, as an anchor, not as a doctrine.
+We adhere to science — because it guides us, as an anchor, not as doctrine.
 And sometimes we feel something it cannot yet explain.
 Both have their place.
 Life is greater than what we can measure.

 Having a dog means: daily responsibility.
 Daily going out.
-Daily paying attention.
+Daily looking closely.

-But it also means: being reminded daily.
+But it also means: daily being reminded.
 That another being counts on you.
 That you are needed.
-That life, even in the small things — in the daily walk, in drying off, in thawing bones — has its meaning.
+That life, even in the small things — in the daily walk, in drying off, in thawing bones — has meaning.
 And care must be practiced.
 I know: just because I am caring for my dog doesn't mean I can do it for myself.
 But it would be a start.

 The numbers are impressive.
-People with a dog have a 24 percent lower overall mortality risk.
-Dog owners have a 33 percent lower risk of dying from cardiovascular diseases.
-For heart attack patients who lived alone and had a dog, the risk of death was 33 percent lower—and for stroke survivors, it was 27 percent lower.
+People with a dog have a 24 percent lower overall risk of death.
+Dog owners have a 33 percent lower risk of dying from cardiovascular disease.
+For heart attack patients living alone and owning a dog, the risk of death was 33 percent lower — and for stroke survivors, it was 27 percent lower.

-Petting a dog releases oxytocin (the so-called cuddle hormone – a neurotransmitter that promotes well-being, reduces stress, and strengthens trust).
+Petting a dog releases oxytocin (the "cuddle hormone" — a neurotransmitter that promotes well-being, reduces stress, and strengthens trust).
 Cortisol (the stress hormone) decreases.
 Blood pressure and heart rate drop.

 Studies by Central Michigan University show that dogs in offices improve trust and communication among team members.

-And then there are the things that science cannot yet measure.
+And then there are the things science cannot yet measure.
 Dixi, who limps.
 Ezra, who stands at the edge of the garden, staring into nothing.
-The connection that forms when you look into a dog's eyes.
+The connection that arises when you look into a dog's eyes.

 A part of my soul — in another being